-During 2021, 2020 and 2019, Ternium Argentina entered into several non-deliverable forward agreements in order to manage the exchange rate exposure generated by Argentine peso-denominated financial assets and liabilities.
-As of December 31, 2021, the notional amount on these agreements amounted to \$100.0 million.
+During 2022, 2021 and 2020, Ternium Argentina entered into several non-deliverable forward agreements in order to manage the exchange rate exposure generated by Argentine peso-denominated financial assets and liabilities.
+As of December 31, 2022, there is no outstanding notional amount in Argentine pesos.

-Furthermore, during 2021, 2020 and 2019, Ternium Colombia S.A.S. has entered into non-deliverable forward agreements to manage the exposure of certain actual and future trade receivables denominated in its local currency.
-As of December 31, 2021, the notional amount on these agreements amounted to \$87.8 million.
+Furthermore, during 2022, 2021 and 2020, Ternium Colombia S.A.S. has entered into non-deliverable forward agreements to manage the exposure of certain actual and future trade receivables denominated in its local currency.
+As of December 31, 2022, the notional amount on these agreements amounted to \$90.6 million.

-During 2021, 2020 and 2019, Ternium Mexico entered into several forward agreements mainly to manage the exchange rate exposure generated by future payables in EUR related to the investment plan in Pesquería and other standard liabilities in EUR.
+During 2022, 2021 and 2020, Ternium Mexico entered into several forward agreements mainly to manage the exchange rate exposure generated by future payables in EUR related to the investment plan in Pesquería and other standard liabilities in EUR.
 Furthermore, a minor part of the forward agreements were carried out in order to manage the exchange rate exposure arising from sales in EUR.
-As of December 31, 2021, the aggregate notional amount on these agreements amounted to \$44.0 million.
+As of December 31, 2022, the aggregate notional amount on these agreements amounted to \$28.5 million.